TomasCespedes/Graphs/README.md

 ## Examples
 The examples contains huffmanTree.py, kclique.py, and transform.py.
 The Huffman Tree is implemented within the first file which builds a huffman tree based on given frequency inputs.
 The second file ultizes the normal graph implementation which finds if a certain graph has a clique of k size and returns True or False.
 The third file is a words transformer which if the user inputs a source word and a target word, it takes the user through the steps of changing that source word to the input word.
-This only works if both words are real words.
+This only works if both words are real english words or else it will continue to ask the user for input.

 <sup>Directed Graph: https://www.geeksforgeeks.org/euler-circuit-directed-graph/ </sup>

 <sup>Weighted Graph: https://hyperskill.org/learn/step/5645 </sup>